awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-rds.md

   Amazon RDS console label – **Username**
 + **RDS\_PASSWORD** – The password that you configured for your database\.

 For more information about configuring an internal DB instance, see [Adding a Database to Your Elastic Beanstalk Environment](using-features.managing.db.md)\.
-For instructions on configuring an external database for use with Elastic Beanstalk, see [Using Elastic Beanstalk with Amazon Relational Database Service](AWSHowTo.RDS.md)\.
+For instructions on configuring an external database for use with Elastic Beanstalk, see [Using Elastic Beanstalk with Amazon RDS](AWSHowTo.RDS.md)\.

 To connect to the database, add the appropriate driver JAR file to your application, load the driver class in your code, and create a connection object with the environment properties provided by Elastic Beanstalk\.